ChrisMayfield/ThinkJava2/code/README.md

-This folder contains solutions to some of the exercises and additional examples not used in the book.
+This folder contains solutions to some exercises and additional examples not used in the book.

+See https://github.com/ChrisMayfield/ThinkJavaCode2/ for the official supporting code.